 Medicare Part D offers insurance coverage for prescription drugs to people age 65 or older, or those with disabilities who qualify.
 This coverage is designed to help you cover the cost of your medications.

 FAQs for People on Medicare and Medicaid (dual eligibles)

 If My Prescription Drugs Are Covered by Medicaid , Does This Affect Me?

-As of mid-2013, dual eligibles will have the option of signing up for ''demonstration plans'' or Medicare-Medicaid plans that will include all Medicare and Medicaid benefits, including drug coverage, in one package.
+In a handful of states, people who are eligible for both Medicare and Medicaid, also called dual eligibles, will have the option of signing up for ''demonstration plans'' -- Medicare-Medicaid plans that will include all Medicare and Medicaid benefits in one package, including drug coverage.

 Do I Need to Sign Up for the Medicare Prescription Drug Coverage or for Extra Help?

-However, the plan Medicare assigns you to will be chosen at random.
-It may not be the plan that best meets your needs.
-So, your best bet is to do your homework and make an informed choice about which plan is right for you.
+Medicare assigns you to a plan automatically if you qualify for Extra Help.
+It may not be the plan that best meets your needs, so your best bet is to do your homework and make an informed choice about which plan is right for you.

 What If I Don't Like the Plan to Which I Am Assigned?

 If you don't like the plan to which Medicare assigns you, you can change as often as once a month.